DuskEagle/docs/v2.2/topology-patterns.md

 #### Replicas and leaseholders

 - Tables are partitioned at row-level by locality.
-- Rows with the West partition have their Leaseholder in the West datacenter, rows with the Central partition have their Leaseholder in the Central datacenter, and rows with the East partition have their Leaseholder in the East datacenter.
+- Rows with the `West` partition have their leaseholder in the `West` datacenter.
+- Rows with the `Central` partition have their leaseholder in the `Central` datacenter.
+- Rows with the `East` partition have their leaseholder in the `East` datacenter.
 - Replicas are evenly distributed among the three datacenters.

-Availability expectations
+#### Availability expectations

 - The cluster can survive a single datacenter failure.

 #### Performance expectations

 - Reads respond in a few milliseconds.
-- Writes respond in 60 milliseconds.
+- Writes respond in 60ms.
-- Symmetrical 60 milliseconds between datacenters.
+- Symmetrical latency between datacenters.

 #### Application expectations

-- West App servers connect to the West CockroachDB nodes.
+- West `App` servers connect to the `West` CockroachDB nodes.
-- Central App servers connect to the Central CockroachDB nodes.
+- Central `App` servers connect to the `Central` CockroachDB nodes.
-- East App servers connect to the East CockroachDB nodes.
+- East `App` servers connect to the `East` CockroachDB nodes.

-CockroachDB configuration
+#### CockroachDB configuration

 - Abbreviated startup flag for each datacenter: